 The woodland caribou population on the island in 2013 was estimated at 31,980, and was still declining, but yet at a slower rate of decline then earlier years.
 The statistics provided for the Middle Ridge woodland caribou herd for that year showed that the number of animals was at least stable and possibly going up, other herds like the Grey River had seen a decrease of 1777 animals from 2007-2011.

-Quota numbers provided in the latest March 6th, 2015 update on the Middle Ridge woodland caribou herd show that the caribou population in that specific herd have increased to levels that could warrant an overall increase in hunting licences from 140 to 185, an increase of forty five more licences for the 2017-18 hunting season.
+Quota numbers provided in April 2017 for the Middle Ridge woodland caribou herd show that the caribou population in that specific herd have increased to levels that could warrant an overall increase in hunting licences from 185 to 210, an increase of twenty five more licences for the 2017-18 hunting season.
 This is very positive news as it is the second increase in recent years indicating the herd is on the rebound.
 Herds on the Northern Penninsula saw a decrease of 45 licences, its second reduction in recent years.
 It was unclear if any of that increase would go to non-residents.

 However, reductions in the number of allocated hunting licenses are further expected if population numbers begin to drop again.
 The Dept. of Wildlife has been reluctant to implement meaningful measures to decrease the numbers of woodland caribou calves lost each year to coyotes, bears and eagles and are basically letting nature take its course.
 Wildlife officials are still unsure to what extent coyotes and now wolves are having on the population of caribou on the island.